wolberlab/OpenMMDL/docs/analysis_output.rst

    * - Name
      - Description
    * - complex.pdb
-     - PDB file of the protein-ligand complex (with the special ligand).
+     - PDB file of the protein, ligand, waters 10Å around the ligand and special ligand if selected).
    * - df_all.csv
-     - Dataframe with the calculated interactions and generated binding mode fingerprints.
+     - CSV file of the calculated interaction together with the generated fingerprints.
    * - interactions_gathered.csv
-     - Dataframe with the calculated interactions before generating binding mode fingerprints.
+     - CSV File of the calculated interaction together without the generated fingerprints.
    * - lig.pdb
      - PDB file of the ligand with hydrogens.
    * - lig.smi
      - Smiles file of the ligand.
    * - ligand_numbering.png*
-     - 2D Depiction of the ligand with the correct Atom numbering, which makes it easier to recognize the interacting atoms in barcodes.
+     - File that displays the ligand in 2D depiction with the correct assignment of atom numbers, which makes it easier to understand the interacting atoms.
    * - ligand_special.pdb*
      - PDB File of the ligand with the special ligand.
    * - lig_no_h.pdb
      - PDB file of the ligand without hydrogens.
    * - missing_frames_filled.csv
-     - Dataframe with the calculated interactions and added frames that have no interactions.
+     - CSV File of the calculated interactions with added frames for frames without interactions
    * - top_10_binding_modes.csv
-     - Dataframe with the top 10 Binding modes and their occurence.
+     - CSV File of the top 10 most occuring binding modes.

 Barcodes